emu-russia/dmgcpu/alu.md

 ![module5_logisim](/logisim/module5_logisim.png)

-The gaps contain AND gates that implement a logical XOR operation based on the x/h Sums outputs.
+The gaps contain AND gates that implement a logical XOR operation based on the G/P Terms outputs (x/h).

 ### module6 (Sums)